Barraux: History (the village)

 The village of Barraux was probably founded as part of the supply chain to feed the fort Barraux built by Charles Emmanuel II to act as a border fort.
-In 1985 the fort was given back to the village of Barraux, from the French army.
+In 1985, the fort was given back to the village of Barraux by the French army.

 History (the fort)

 Fort Saint Barthélémy

 Fort Saint Barthélémy (eventually Fort Barraux) is the oldest fort using bastions in France.
-It was built in 1597 and its aspect changed very little over the past 400 years as the general layout invented by the Piedmontese architect Ercole Negro will be left almost intact by its followers: A fortress with an extended star shape with a narrow end, including many bastions and advanced ditches.
+It was built in 1597 and its aspects have changed very little over the past 400 years.
+The general layout invented by the Piedmontese architect Ercole Negro was left almost intact by its followers: A fortress with an extended star shape with a narrow end, including many bastions and ditches.

-The fort was taken by surprise right after its completion by Lesdiguières, the Constable of Dauphiné.
-A few enhancements have been undertaken by the engineers of King Henry IV but didn't affect the general layout.
+The fort was captured soon after its completion by Lesdiguières, the Constable of Dauphiné.
+A few enhancements were undertaken by the engineers of King Henry IV but didn't affect its general layout.

-Vauban himself, Fortress Inspector in Chief of King Louis XIV in the late 17th century didn't change the arrangement of bastions and curtains.
-He would rather improve the various buildings inside the fort: two barracks, the well, the chapel, the large powder magazine and the gate house.
+Vauban, Fortress Inspector in Chief of King Louis XIV in the late 17th century didn't change the arrangement of bastions and curtains.
+He instead improved the various buildings inside the fort: two barracks, the well, the chapel, the large powder magazine and the gate house; as well as expanding the fortifications internally and externally.